Top Countertop Materials for Lafayette Kitchens: Pros, Cons & Maintenance

 Granite remains a strong material, but only when homeowners understand what they are buying.

 Granite is a natural stone, and all natural stone is porous to some degree.
 Without proper sealing, granite absorbs oils and dark liquids that slowly turn into permanent stains.
-In our work, granite failures almost always trace back to one issue: sealing was ignored or never explained.
+In our kitchen remodeling projects, granite failures almost always trace back to one issue: sealing was ignored or never explained.

 When sealed properly, granite performs well.
 It tolerates heat, resists scratches, and lasts for decades.
 When neglected, it becomes one of the most disappointing surfaces in a kitchen.